genuinemerit/saskan-wiki/SaskanWiki/Architecture/app_classes.md

-# Classes

-## Overview of Application Functions and Procedures
+# Overview of Application Functions and Procedures

 Along with its message-based services layer, the Saskan software ecosystem also uses several types of more traditional software components.